rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 C++17's `reduce`, `transform_reduce`, and `*_scan` algorithms
 all take an initial value parameter `T init`.
-This exists for two reasons.
+This exists for several reasons.

 1. For `reduce` and `transform_reduce`,
     it defines the algorithm's return type,